 Although the Group expects no significant recovery from amounts written off, financial assets that are written off could still be subject to enforcement activities in order to comply with the Group's procedures for recovery of amounts due.

 d.
-Derecognition and contract modification
+Derecognition

 Financial assets